Lindsay Crosby: Singing career

-Lindsay had sung with his brothers on their father's radio shows and they participated in a record with Bing in 1950 called "A Crosby Christmas" which charted at number 22 in the Billboard lists in December 1950.
-The following year, the thirteen year old Lindsay made two solo records for Decca accompanied by John Scott Trotter and his Orchestra – "That's What I Want for Christmas" (Decca 27812) and "Dear Mister Santa Claus" (Decca).
+Lindsay had sung with his brothers on their father's radio shows, and they participated in a record with Bing in 1950 called "A Crosby Christmas" which charted at number 22 in the Billboard lists in December 1950.
+In 1951, the thirteen year old Lindsay made two solo records for Decca accompanied by John Scott Trotter and his Orchestra – "That's What I Want for Christmas" (Decca 27812) and "Dear Mister Santa Claus" (Decca).

 In 1955 and 1956, he made many appearances on his father's radio show.
-On October 13, 1957, he had a guest spot on a major TV special called The Edsel Show singing "In the Middle of an Island".
+On October 13, 1957, he had a guest spot on a major TV special called The Edsel Show, singing "In the Middle of an Island".
 Whilst still in the Army, he signed a record contract with RCA-Victor on February 25, 1958, and he made a number of records for them.

-He performed with his brothers Gary, Dennis, and Phillip Crosby as the Crosby Boys during the late 1950s and early 60s in nightclubs and on television.
+He performed with his brothers Gary, Dennis, and Phillip Crosby as the Crosby Boys during the late 1950s and early 60s, in nightclubs and on television.
 They were featured on the cover of Life on September 15, 1958.
 An appearance on The Phil Silvers Show on November 14, 1958, followed, and they made their debut as a singing group at Tucson, Arizona in 1959.
 Moving on to the Chez Paree, Chicago, in June 1959, they earned a good review from Variety which said:

 CROSBY BROS.
 Chez Paree, Chicago.
 Songs 58 Mins.
 Bing Crosby's four sons are launched on the cabaret scene in high style.
 The frères – Gary, Phillip, Dennis and Lindsay – have a superlative act that is likely to abash those skeptics who surmised the boys would trade merely on the lustrous family name.

 They continued to perform successfully at locations such as the Sahara in Las Vegas and the El Morocco nightclub in Montreal.
-However, after one of their performances at El Morocco in December 1959, the boys fought among themselves and Gary Crosby left the group.
+However, after one of their performances at El Morocco in December 1959, the boys fought among themselves, and Gary Crosby left the group.

 Phillip, Dennis, and Lindsay continued without Gary and they were given useful exposure on the Bing Crosby Show seen on ABC-TV on February 29, 1960.
 Bing took the place of Gary to sing "Joshua Fit the Battle of Jericho" with his sons, who also sang two other songs themselves.
-They made their first LP for their father's company, Project Records, in April 1960, which was released by MGM Records and was well received.
+In April 1960, they made their first LP for their father's company, Project Records, which was released by MGM Records and was well received.